Does the curvature of your cervical spine play a determinant in the severity of injury sustained in a motor vehicle accident?

 Home recommendations include proper computer and phone ergonomics, range-of-motion exercises and icing, to name a few.

 “Treatment plans that do not hold the patient responsible for helping themselves cheat everyone,” says Dr. Sokoloff.
 “The more a patient is informed about home icing instructions, home exercise and activity of daily living modifications, the better the outcomes are for everyone.”

 What many whiplash injured subjects don’t realize is that a slight headache or neck pain is a true sign of a much more serious injury to your cervical lordosis and underlying neck tissues.
 Because each individual case of whiplash is different, it is not possible to generalize about the chiropractic whiplash treatment.
 For Answers to any questions you may have please call Dr. Jimenez at 915-850-0900

-The information herein on "Neck Pain & Whiplash: Auto Accidents" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Neck Pain & Whiplash: Auto Accidents" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*